-General Education Requirements A.A.
-A.S.

-English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Each grade of "C" or higher.
-6 st have a

-Numerical and Analytical Reasoning MATH B101 or a higher level mathematics course, plus additional coursework statistics, computer science, accounting, or psychological statistics.
-(Account statistics for A.S. students only.) in mathemati
+English 6 6 Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Eac grade of "C" or higher. - Numerical and Analytical Reasoning 6 9 MATH B101 or a higher level mathematics course, plus additional coursework statistics, computer science, accounting, or psychological statistics.
+(Account statistics for A.S. students only.) in mathemat ics, logi Speech COMM B140 or B230 3 3 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 6 6 HIST B101, B102, B111, B112, B115, or B116 3 3 Fine Arts 2 3 3 Social/Behavioral Sciences3 3 3 fulfill this requirement.

-Speech

-COMM B140 or B230 3 3

-Liberal Arts

-Liberal Arts Electives (humanities or social/behavioral sciences) 6 6

-HIST B101, B102, B111, B112, B115, or B116 3

-Fine Arts 3 3

-Social/Behavioral Sciences 3 3

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FR PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and TH fulfill this requirement.
 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour cre may not be used to fulfill this requirement.
-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-HEA may not b e used to

-Natural Sciences

-Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
-One of the natural science credit course that is designed without a separate laboratory or field co incorporates these components in the main curriculum.
-The other natural science 4-credit course with embedded or separately listed laboratory.
-BIOL B110 a both be taken for credit. e courses may omponent, bu ence course m ut which nust be a
+One-hour cr may not be used to fulfill this requirement. edits in MUSC and TH 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY. e courses ma omponent, bu ence course r y be a s ut which nust be 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural scienc credit course that is designed without a separate laboratory or field coincorporates these components in the main curriculum.
+The other natural sciency descriptions with embedded or separately listed laboratory.
+BIOL B110 a e courses ma emponent, be ence course r and BIOL B12 course require m as either fo ut which was the control of the cont 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natural Sciences Two courses, at least one with associated laboratory e courses many many mence course requirem as either feducation requirem 1975.
+AND 1975 y be a aut which wast be connected to common the connected to the connecte Natural Sciences Two courses, at least one with associated laboratory e courses many mponent, but ence course requirem as either feeducation requirem y be a sut which wast be connected to common the connected to the connecte

-Two courses outside the Natural Science curriculum also satisfy the 3-credit of Natural Science: ANTH B101 and PSYC B361.
-Students may elect to take the Natural Science General Education requirement or a Social Science General E but not both. m as either fu ulfilling a

-Consul Education Clobal Citizanship and Multisultural Understanding Chudica 0.0 0.2